FlowFuse/website/src/node-red/quick-tips/node-red-tips-4.md

 ---
+eleventyNavigation:
-navTitle: Smooth, Catch, and Math
+  key: Smooth, Catch, and Math
+  parent: Quick Tips
-navOrder: 4
+  order: 4
 meta:
     title: Node-RED Tips - Smooth, Catch, and Math
     description: Save yourself time when working on Node-RED with these three tips.